 Sedation Dentistry, Relaxation Dentistry, or Conscious Sedation are all terms that cover the possible ways to control a patient’s anxiety and pain without using a stronger method like general anesthesia.
 This category of sedation allows a patient to breathe without assistance and respond to physical and verbal stimulations.
-The two forms used by Dr. Wells are described below.
-Both these forms commonly cause amnesia and patients usually fall asleep.
+The two forms used by doctors are described below.
+Both have a tendency to cause mild amnesia and put patients to sleep.

-Enteral Conscious Sedation – Commonly known as Orally Administered Sedation, this type comes in eatable form and is ingested like regular pills.
-Most patients handle this sedation well, it is safe and easily monitored, and it is also cost effective.
-Some downsides include that the doctor cannot easily change the dosage, it does not relieve pain, and the patient cannot drive themselves home.
+Commonly known as Orally Administered Sedation comes in pill form and is ingested like regular pills.
+Most patients handle this sedation well.
+It is safe, easily monitored, and cost effective.
+A few cons are that the doctor cannot easily change the dosage, it does not relieve pain, and the patient cannot drive themselves home.
 If this option is a good fit, we suggest having someone come with you to your appointment.

 Inhalation Conscious Sedation

-To use Nitrous Oxide/Oxygen Sedation, known to most patients as “laughing gas,” the patient inhales the gas administered by the dentist.
-This is the most commonly used form of sedation because it works quickly, it is easy for the doctor to control, there are few side effects, and patients recover so quickly that they can drive themselves home.
-However, it is not recommended for patients with Asthma or Emphysema or for claustrophobic patients who are uncomfortable with covering their noses.
+Nitrous Oxide/Oxygen Sedation, known to most patients as “laughing gas,” allows the to patient inhale a safe gas administered by the dentist.
+This is the most commonly used form of sedation because it works quickly, it is easy for the doctor to control, there are few side effects, and patients recover quickly enough to drive themselves home.
+However, it is not recommended for patients with Asthma or Emphysema or those who suffer from claustrophobia and are uncomfortable with covering their noses.

 The type of sedation used is determined by a patient’s specific needs and preferences, including possible allergic reactions and possible complications due to other medicines the patient may be taking.
-Dr. Wells and his staff will discuss with you which treatment works best for your dental needs.
+Our staff will be more than happy to discuss which treatment works best for your dental needs.